Nemenick/CFM/README.md

 The networks have been developed with python 3.8 and tensorflow version 2.9.1

-If needed, the file 'CFM_env.yml' can be used to recreate the environment required for utilizing the network with the provided scritp ('predict.py')<br>
+If needed, the file 'CFM_env.yml' can be used to recreate the environment required for utilizing the network with the provided script ('predict.py')<br>
 To this end:

 ## 1. Set up the environment:
 - Install [miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - Download the "CFM_env.yml" file
-- Install the "CFMenvironment" virtual envirionment (on command prompt):
+- Install the "CFMenvironment" virtual environment (on command prompt):
 ```bash
 conda update -n base -c defaults conda
 conda config --append channels conda-forge